ALAATARAB/bloggers-task/README.md

 3. Live documentation using Swagger ✅

-4. DI using tsyringe ✅
+4. DI using TSyringe ✅

+5. E2E Testing using Jest and Supertest ✅